depressed-pho/bedrock-ui-tweaks/README.md

   player manually adds a server to the list, they do so because they want to join it.
 Pushing additional servers down the scroll is therefore nonsensical.
+* Remove the button for subscribing to Realms that is shown in the list of local worlds.
+When a player wants to enter their local world, there is hardly any reason to remind that they can subscribe to Realms.

 ## Download